leechseed/_setsunadev/_DIRECTORY OF DIR/_wicked_figures_dir/_wicked_figures_template_docs/_7_ai_prompt_wicked_model_template.md

 #### **2.1.
 [First Key Concept]**

 - **Definition:**
   Provide a definition for this key concept, explaining its role within the framework.
+Add additional components as needed.

 ##### **2.1.1.
 Components of [First Key Concept]**